The Unforgettable Fire: Recording and production

 The band finished recording at Slane Castle on 5 June and began a second phase of the recording sessions at Windmill Lane Studios the following day.
 Their original intent was to record the backing tracks at Slane before overdubbing and mixing at Windmill Lane.
 Clayton said this was because the mobile recording equipment did not offer them as many options or treatment possibilities as a traditional studio mixing console would.
-However, the group ended up crafting their songs at Windmill Lane more than they originally anticipated.
+However, the group ended up crafting their songs at Windmill Lane more than they originally anticipated, including re-recording "Pride (In the Name of Love)".
 The Edge reflected that when recording at a new location such as Slane, it took them a few weeks to "get in to the momentum of the new creative surrounding".
 Lanois said that in hindsight the recording sessions were "split in a slightly off-balanced fashion", with too much time being dedicated to experimenting and not enough to fundamental recording.
 Within the band, there were concerns that their material recorded at Slane was too skeletal to consider completing yet, prompting them to re-evaluate and in some cases re-record it.
 Eno, on the other hand, was more interested in recording as few takes as possible and preserving the rough, spontaneous nature of the music.
 Clayton said that Eno would get easily bored if he had nothing to do, while Mullen said he was impatient with U2's creative process.
 Tension grew between them and the production team, largely because the band "weren't at a point where [they] could finish anything".

 Throughout the recording sessions, Bono had been ad-libbing his vocals, without completing lyrics.
 Mullen explained that the group's reliance on Bono to help complete the musical composition of their songs took time away from him to work on the lyrics independently: "While recording, we seemed to do our best work when we were in the room together.
 We depended on Bono to be there, every step of the way.
 He had to be singing something, anything, to get the song finished.
 When Bono came in and strapped on a guitar or started to sing, the band responded...
 A song recorded in the room with Bono and a song recorded without him could be very different animals altogether."
 Whereas Bono wanted to finalise the lyrics, Eno, Lanois, and the Edge advocated preserving the improvised nature of his vocals, telling the singer, "Why write lyrics?...
 I'm getting the feeling from this."
 In retrospect, Bono lamented leaving the lyrics to songs like "Bad" and "Pride (In the Name of Love)" as incomplete "sketches".